 Although the example molecules considered here do not contain any rings, it is clear that we have to handle them in the general case.
-While the original algorithm treated extensions to new atoms and extensions closing rings basically alike, only handling them through an ordering rule to avoid redundant search (see above), our new algorithm processes them in two separate phases: Even though extensions closing rings are allowed in any step, once a ring has been closed in a fragment, the possible future extensions are restricted to closing rings as well.
+While the original algorithm treated extensions to new atoms and extensions closing rings basically alike, only handling them through an ordering rule to avoid redundant search (see above), the new algorithm processes them in two separate phases: Even though extensions closing rings are allowed in any step, once a ring has been closed in a fragment, the possible future extensions are restricted to closing rings as well.
 While this does not lead to performance improvements, it has certain advantages w.r.t. the order in which fragments are generated.

-Up to now we only described how the search tree is organized, i.e., the manner in which the candidates for discriminative fragments are generated and the order in which they are considered.
-However, in an application this search tree is not traversed completely-that would be much too expensive for a real world database.
+Up to now we described how the search tree is organized, i.e., the manner in which the candidates for discriminative fragments are generated and the order in which they are considered.
+However, in an application this search tree is not traversed completely-that would be much too expensive for a real-world database.
 Since a discriminative fragment must be frequent in the active molecules and extending a fragment can only reduce the support (because only fewer molecules can contain it), subtrees can be pruned as soon as the support falls below a user-defined threshold (support based pruning).
-Furthermore, the
+Furthermore, the depth of the tree may be restricted, thus limiting the size of the fragments (size based pruning).